Updated: December 23, 2025

 Property prices in Portugal vary based on the location and property type.
 On average, property in Portugal is cheaper than property in other Western European countries.
 You will also be able to find rustic land at affordable prices in Portugal.

-While it may be difficult to find cheap houses for sale in Portugal under 100k by the beach, in the Leria district, Porto de Mós is one of the more affordable areas to find cheap houses for sale near the beach.
+While it may be difficult to find cheap houses in Portugal under 100k by the beach, in the Leria district, Porto de Mós is one of the more affordable areas to find cheap houses for sale near the beach.
 Other areas to find cheap houses for sale in Portugal with sea views include Marinha Grande and Figueira da Foz.

-Cheap property for sale in Portugal will usually be located in less-developed areas, in a quiet area or small town of Portugal, although you may be able to find some properties close to larger cities, but they will often require some work.
+You may be able to find some properties close to larger cities, but they will often require some work.

 Note that, due to price increases in recent years, it is less common now to find a new property for sale under 50k.

-Consider rural areas, as this is where you will find the most affordable properties in Portugal.
-You should also be able to find property in a country region locality close to a charming city.
 To provide you with a couple of examples, the countryside around Coimbra or around Évora has quite affordable properties.
 You can set up as many search alerts as possible to get familiar with the market.

 You may also be pleasantly surprised by their affordability.
 Also, make sure you negotiate with the seller, as you may be able to secure a bargain – plus be flexible with the property type you are after.